bartezr8/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 "This will"
 ```

-> Note: An interesting note regarding `if/2` and `unless/2` is that they are implemented as macros in the language; they aren't special language constructs as they would be in many languages.
+> Примечание: An interesting note regarding `if/2` and `unless/2` is that they are implemented as macros in the language; they aren't special language constructs as they would be in many languages.
 You can check the documentation and the source of `if/2` in [the `Kernel` module docs](https://hexdocs.pm/elixir/Kernel.html).
 The `Kernel` module is also where operators like `+/2` and functions like `is_function/2` are defined, all automatically imported and available in your code by default.

 ## `do/end` blocks